nonoahkim1/Bobst-Study-Room-Booker/README.md

 5. Add accounts.

 Note: The program will launch the emulator, and the duo push notifications will be automatically be approved since the 'Fixed Duo Auto-Authenticator 1.0' will be running when the device starts.

-## How do save reservation screenshot to google drive.

-Step 1: Download and Install Google Drive
-* Visit the Google Drive download page and download the Google Drive for desktop application.
-* Open the downloaded file and follow the on-screen instructions to install the application.

-Step 2: Set Up Google Drive
-* After installation, open Google Drive for desktop and sign in with your Google account.
-* Select which folders from your Google Drive you want to sync with your computer.
-* Choose a location on your computer where the Google Drive folder will be created.

-Step 3: Create a Google Drive Folder on Your Local Laptop
-* Open File Explorer (Windows) or Finder (Mac).
-* Find the Google Drive folder, which is usually located in your user folder (e.g., C:\Users\YourName\Google Drive on Windows or /Users/YourName/Google Drive on Mac).
-* Inside the Google Drive folder, right-click (Windows) or Control-click (Mac).
-* Select New > Folder.
-* Name your new folder.

-Step 4: Update Your Code to Use the Google Drive Path
-* Replace the existing path in line 434 of main.py with your Google Drive path.

-## How to set up Genymotion in code.
-### Prerequisites
-* Install Genymotion: Download and install Genymotion from the official website:[Genymotion Download](https://www.genymotion.com/product-desktop/download/)
-* Install Genymotion Command-Line Tool: Ensure the gmtool is installed.
-It should be included with your Genymotion installation.

-In the Python script, you need to change the following lines:
-1. Line 33: Set the device_name variable to the name of your Genymotion virtual device.
-2. Line 36: Set the genymotion_path variable to the path where gmtool is located.

-You can list all Genymotion virtual devices by running `/Applications/Genymotion.app/Contents/MacOS/gmtool admin list` in the Terminal.